script-fu/artbox/content/hub/feature-test/folder/Warp-Tool.md

 | **6.
 Layer Change Notification**    | Users can switch layers while performing a group warp.                                          | Switching layers mid-warp may cause data inconsistencies and unexpected visual results in the warped layer. | Added a notification that prompts users to commit the current warp before switching layers and reselects the warp layer. |
 | **7.
 Display Change Auto-Commit**   | Users can switch displays mid-warp without committing, leading to potential data loss or visual issues. | Changing displays mid-warp can prevent the warp tool’s indicator circle from drawing correctly on either display. | Auto-commit on display switch ensures correct behavior and prepares the tool for immediate use on the new display.   |
 | **8.
 Warp Item Validation**         | New Feature                                                                                       | Warping incompatible items, locked layers, or empty content may cause errors or slowdown.              | Added `is_valid_warp_item` to validate items in groups, checking for locked, empty, or out-of-bounds layers.       |

-## MR Description

-This MR extends the Warp Transform Tool to support group warping, including options for group mask handling and configurable margins.
-It also includes improvements in usability notifications, automatic warp commits, and item validation.

 ### Changes